run-ai/docs/docs/platform-admin/workloads/assets/environments.md

 13. Optional: __Set the environment variable(s)__
     * The environment variable(s) are added to the default environment variables that are already set within the image
     * The environment variables can be modified and new variables can be added while submitting a workload using the environment
     * You can configure a new Environment variable from your credentials (of type generic secret, access key or username & password).
-When selecting an environment variable source from credentials - the predefined credentials name in the system and the available key types are displayed as an option.
+When selecting an environment variable source from credentials, the predefined name for the credential assets are displayed as an option.
+In addition, you can select the type of the credential to be used (username / password or access key / access secret).
 14. Optional: Set the container’s __working directory__ to define where the container’s process starts running.
 When left empty, the default directory is used.
 15. Optional: Set where the UID, GID and supplementary groups are taken from, this can be:
     * __From the image__